NOAA-OWP/ngen/extern/noah-mp-modular/README.md

 >
 > These can be specified with the `-D` flag like so:
 > ```
-> cmake -DnetCDF_MOD_PATH=/usr/include/openmpi-x86_64/ -B cmake_am_libs -S .
+> cmake -DnetCDF_MOD_PATH=/usr/include/openmpi-x86_64/ -B cmake_build -S .
 > ```

-After there is build system directory, the shared libraries can be built.
+After there is a configured build system directory, the shared libraries can be built.
 For example, the Noah-MP surface bmi shared library file (i.e., the build config's `surfacebmi` target) can be built using:

-    cmake --build cmake_am_libs --target surfacebmi -- -j 2
+    cmake --build cmake_build --target surfacebmi -- -j 2

-This will build a `cmake_am_libs/libsurfacebmi.<version>.<ext>` file, where the version is configured within the CMake config, and the extension depends on the local machine's operating system.
+This will build a `cmake_build/libsurfacebmi.<version>.<ext>` file, where the version is configured within the CMake config, and the extension depends on the local machine's operating system.